Pima villages: Apache raids and militia development

 Under attack by the Apache, the Spanish evacuated the Sobaipuri from the valley of the upper San Pedro River to the valley of the Santa Cruz River in the early 1760s, where a new settlement developed.
 In 1768, where Father Kino had established the visita of Mission San Xavier del Bac.
 At San Cosmé del Tucson in 1692, the visita was expanded, fortified and renamed San Cosme y Damián de Tucsón.
 On August 20, 1775, Presidio San Augustin del Tucson was established to protect the missions and the region of the Santa Cruz River valley generally from the Apache who now began raiding there.

 The attacks of the Apache on the Pima Villages also now began.
 Too distant to rely on the help of the garrison at Tucson, the Pima Villages developed their own unique militia organization capable of offense and defense.
 It had its antecedents in the Pima auxiliaries used by the Spanish garrisons from 1694.
 Later there was an eighty-man strong, Pima Company with Spanish officers organized in 1782.
-In 1787 it occupied the old presidio at Tubac serving there for more than half a century.
-Originally recruited from Pimas on the upper Santa Cruz, its rolls included other native people, perhaps some warriors from the Pima Villages may have enlisted.
+In 1787, it occupied the old presidio at Tubac serving there for more than half a century.
+Originally recruited from Akimel O'odham on the upper Santa Cruz, its rolls included other native people, perhaps some warriors from the Pima Villages may have enlisted.

 Unlike the Sobaipuri, the Pima of the Gila villages over the next few decades developed their own military organization against the Apache.
 It required universal military service by able bodied males, its warriors trained with fighting skills, organization and efficiency equal to a presidial garrison.
 It had a system of sentinels, active patrols on the frontiers of their lands, and rapid communication between its villages.
 It was headed by a single leader, with both civil and military authority over all others, each village having its own Captain.

 Their mode of warfare rose above the level of economic raiding or retaliation, with little of the individual search for plunder or recognition and became more of a professional operation.
 This system was not achieved all at once.
 Persistent Apache raids over decades led this military organization to reach its peak efficiency in the mid 19th century.
 It also led to the relocation of their villages away from the Gila River.
 This according to Padre Pedro Font's journal in 1775, quoted in Russell's, The Pima Indians, wherein Font says that the Pima Indians of Sutaquison (Sedelmayr's Sudac-sson) were asked the reason for moving their village away from the Gila River bank to open land away from the river.
 "They replied that they had changed its site because on account of the groves and woods on its banks they could defend themselves but ill against the Apaches, but that by living apart from the river they were able to have a clear field for pursuing and killing the Apaches when they came against their town."